Why You Need To Start Getting More No's

 The fact that you get frustrated by those "near misses" — enrollment calls that seem to be going great and then slip away from you at the last minute — just means that you care about the person you are talking to and you feel invested in their success.

-what to do Immediately After You get A No
+What to Do Immediately After You Get a No

 It sucks to see someone's fear or stubbornness lead them to make a decision that will ultimately hold them back from their goals.